acgd-webdev-4/dog-rescue-pattern-library/patterns/forms/README.md

   The legend should be used to separate different sections in the form.
 select-input: |
   The select input should be used to select different options in drop-down selection.
+search-input: |
+  The select input should be used to filter out options when searching for products.

 ---